PrasadChate/Language-Processor-And-Compiler-Construction/README.md

 END
 ```

-# Problem 5
-Write a program to evaluate a given variable name using YACC specification.
+### 5 Write a program to evaluate a given variable name using YACC specification.
 SAMPLE INPUT
 1) pune
 2) PUNE